-We may engage in acquisitions or strategic alliances that could disrupt our business, result in increased expenses, reduce our financial resources and cause dilution to our shareholders.
-We cannot assure you that such acquisitions or strategic alliances may be successfully implemented.
+We may engage in acquisitions, strategic alliances or spin-offs of certain business units that could disrupt our business, result in increased expenses, reduce our financial resources and cause dilution to our shareholders.
+We cannot assure you that such acquisitions, strategic alliances or spin-offs of certain business units may be successfully implemented.

-Although we have not engaged in acquisitions or strategic alliances in the past, we may look for potential acquisitions or strategic alliances in the future to expand our business.
+Although we have not engaged in material acquisitions in the past, we may look for potential acquisitions or strategic alliances in the future to expand our business.
 However, we may not be able to find suitable acquisition candidates, complete acquisitions on favorable terms, if at all, or integrate any acquired business, products or technologies into our operations.
 If we do complete acquisitions, they may be viewed negatively by customers or investors and they may not enable us to strengthen our competitive position or achieve our goals.
 In addition, any acquisitions that we make could lead to difficulties in integrating personnel, technologies and operations from the acquired businesses and in retaining and motivating key personnel from these businesses.
 Moreover, acquisitions may disrupt our ongoing operations, divert management from day-to-day responsibilities and increase our expenses.
 Future acquisitions may reduce our cash available for operations and other uses, and could result in increases in amortization expenses related to identifiable intangible assets acquired, potentially dilutive issuances of equity securities or the incurrence of debt.
 We cannot predict the number, timing or size of future acquisitions, or the effect that any such acquisitions might have on our operating results.
+Additionally, we may operate several of our business units as joint ventures with other parties and may establish new joint ventures in the future.
+The spin-offs of certain business units may cause the loss of some of our clients or users, or disruption in the provision of the services that are being carved out, and may require additional attention from our management.